 Thank you for your kind comments regarding my book.
 I'm glad you found it useful!
 While I've contributed various chapters for several security books, I don't have any 'solo' security books out yet.

-I personally like to write my own scripts and batch files, so if you feel comfortable with them, continue down that path!
+I personally like to write my own scripts and batch files, so if you feel comfortable with them, continue down

 With respect to security books, I'm assuming you are looking for Windows 2000 specific books.
 The ones I like are: Hacking Exposed Windows 2000 by Joel Scambray, Microsoft Windows Security Handbook by Jeff Schmidt and Windows 2000 Security by Roberta Bragg.